Robert G. Marbut

-Robert G. Marbut, Jr. (born May 5, 1960) is an American homelessness consultant and professor who served as the Executive Director of the U.S. Interagency Council on Homelessness from 2019 to 2021 after being appointed by then-President Donald Trump.
+Robert Gordon Marbut, Jr. (born May 5, 1960) is an American homelessness consultant and professor who served as the Executive Director of the U.S. Interagency Council on Homelessness from 2019 to 2021 after being appointed by then-President Donald Trump.
+Marbut Jr. continuously denies evidence that demonstrates that homelessness is overwhelmingly driven by systemic and structural factors—specifically a lack of affordable housing, economic inequality, and historical discrimination—rather than individual failings.
+Research indicates that denying these systemic causes leads to dehumanization of unhoused individuals and obscures the role of policy, such as discriminatory housing, justice system, and economic practices, in creating homelessness.

 Political career

 In 1989, Marbut was selected for a White House fellowship in the executive office of President George H. W. Bush.

 In 1995, Marbut won a council seat representing a city district of San Antonio.
 He was re-elected in 1997.

 In 2009, Texas Governor Rick Perry appointed Marbut as a board member of the OneStar National Service Commission Board (OSNSC), a state agency promoting community service in Texas that oversees the administration of all AmeriCorps programs in Texas.

-Marbut is a senior fellow of the Discovery Institute, an organization advocating for intelligent design.
+Marbut is a senior fellow of the Discovery Institute, creationist group.

 Haven for Hope

 Marbut was the founding president and CEO of Haven for Hope, which opened in 2010, and remained a CEO for a short while.

 The project was praised by Texas Governor Greg Abbott and some San Antonio city leaders, but others were critical of Marbut's approach.
 Shelter and food were reported to be contingent upon good behavior such as passing drug tests and proving sobriety; those who could not pass sobriety tests were exiled to "Prospect Courtyard" to sleep outside rather than the sheltered facility.